pouryany/PanomiR/README.md

-PanomiR provides a function to find groups coordinated differentially activated pathways based on a pathway co-expression network (PCxN) previously described in Pita-Juárez and Altschuler et al (2018).
+PanomiR provides a function to find groups coordinated differentially activated pathways based on a pathway co-expression network (PCxN) previously described in (Pita-Juárez et al. 2018).
 Briefly, PCxN is a network where nodes are pathways and links are co-expression between the nodes.
 It is formatted into a table were rows represent edges.
 The edges of PCxN are marked by two numbers, 1- a correlation co-efficient and 2- a significance adjusted p-value.
 Cut-offs for both of these numbers can be manually set using PanomiR functions.
 See function manuals for more info.

 PCxN and its associated genesets are already released and can be accessed through [pcxn Bioconductor